sf-wdi-18/notes/lectures/week-02/day_2_jQuery/dusk_jquery/README.md

 * include jQuery in a project
 * add jQuery selectors to manipulate DOM elements
 * bind events with jQuery
-* existing knowledge to jQuery
+* transfer existing knowledge to jQuery

 ---